preshly/aws/README.md

 Each folder focuses on AWS services or use case:

-- **EC2/**: Deploying and debugging web servers and network issues.
+- **ec2/**: Deploying and debugging web servers and network issues.
+- **ses/**: Configuring and sending emails with Amazon Simple Email Service.
 - _(More coming soon as I learn and break things)_

 ## How to Use 🛠️